-The theoretical conversion between $v_s$ and $v_p$ in the mantle is mediated by a conversion to temperature.
-There have been numerous previous studies that have explored the relationship between the seismic velocities, temperature, and composition [e.g., $Duffy \ \mathcal{C}$ Anderson, 1989; Graham et al., 1989; Furlong et al., 1995; Sobolev et al., 1996; Goes et al., 2000; Röhm et al., 2000; Trampert et al., 2001; van Wijk et al., 2001].
-The method we use here is based on that of Goes et al. [2000], and is described in detail by Shapiro and Ritzwoller [2002b].
+The thermoelastic conversion between v_s and v_p in the mantle is mediated by a conversion to temperature.
+There have been numerous previous studies that have explored the relationship between the seismic velocities, temperature, and composition [e.g., $Duffy \ \mathcal{B}$ Anderson, 1989; Graham et al., 1989; Furlong et al., 1995; Sobolev et al., 1996; Goes et al., 2000; Röhm et al., 2000; Trampert et al., 2001; van Wijk et al., 2001].
+The method we use here is based on that of Goes et al. [2000], and is described in detail by Shapiro and Ritzwoller [2003].
 The mantle is considered to be composed of four principal minerals.
 The elastic moduli and density can be computed for each mineral independently as a function of temperature, pressure, and iron content, extrapolating values of each quantity at surface conditions to depth with zero iron content by using experimentally-determined partial derivatives.
 For a specific mineralogical composition, the elastic moduli and density, and hence the seismic velocities, are computed using the Voigt-Reuss-Hill mixing scheme.
 The result holds at high frequencies or very low temperatures where anelasticity contributes minimally.
 At mantle temperatures and seismic frequencies, however, the temperature-velocity relation must include a correction for physical dispersion.
 Because upper-most mantle Q is poorly known, we use the attenuation model of Minster & Anderson [1981] that relates Q to temperature.
 We follow Sobolev et al. [1996] in specifying the parameters in this conversion (frequency exponent, activation energy and volume), but we calibrate the amplitude of the correction based on the average shear-velocity in the region of study and an assumed average upper mantle temperature of 1400°C at 200 km depth.
-We use a single mineralogical composition here for the entire region of study, the average off-cratonic continental composition advocated by McDonough & Rudnick [1998]: 68% Olivine, 18% Orthopyroxene, 11% Clinopyroxene, and 3% Garnet with an Iron:Magnesium ratio of 10%.
+We use a single mineralogical composition here for the entire region of study, [1998]: 68% Olivine, 18% Orthopyroxene, 11% Clinopyroxene, and 3% Garnet with an Iron:Magnesium ratio of 10%.

-Figure 9a shows the resulting $v_s$ to $v_p$ theoretical conversion.
-Figure 9b displays this conversion presented as the logarithmic scaling relation, $d \ln v_s/d \ln v_p$ , which varies with both $v_s$ and depth.
-The $v_s$ profile from AK135 is overplotted, nearly paralleling the contours of the theoretical predictions.
+Figure 9a shows the resulting v_s to v_p thermoelastic conversion.
+Figure 9b displays this conversion presented as the logarithmic scaling relation, $d \ln v_s/d \ln v_p$, which varies with both v_s and depth.
+The v_s profile from AK135 is overplotted, nearly paralleling the contours of the thermoelastic predictions.
 This illustrates why depth-independent values of the scaling relation tend to work fairly well in the upper mantle.
-For the values of $v_s$ in AK135, the theoretical prediction for the scaling relation is $d \ln v_s/d \ln v_p \sim 1.6 - 1.8$ .
-Figure 9b also shows that the $v_s$ profile converted from the AK135 $v_p$ profile by the theoretical conversion agrees fairly well with the $v_s$ profile in AK135 at depths below about 100 km.
-The theoretical conversion between $v_s$ and $v_p$ differs appreciably from the $v_s$ and $v_p$ parts of AK135 above about 100 km.
-Thus, in the shallower parts of the mantle, $v_p$ computed using the theoretical conversion will differ appreciably from the 1-D model AK135.
-Figure 10a exemplifies this by showing representative $v_p$ profiles from tectonic (e.g., A - A') and platform (e.g., B - B') regions of CUB2.0-TH and CUB2.0-EMP.
+For the values of v_s in AK135, the thermoelastic prediction for the scaling relation is $d \ln v_s/d \ln v_p \sim 1.6 - 1.8$.
+Figure 9b also shows that the v_s profile converted from the AK135 v_p profile by the thermoelastic conversion agrees fairly well with the v_s profile in AK135 at depths below about 100 km.
+The thermoelastic conversion between v_s and v_p differs appreciably from the v_s and v_p parts of AK135 only above about 100 km.
+Figure 10a exemplifies this by showing representative v_p profiles from tectonic (e.g., A - A') and platform (e.g., B - B') regions of CUB2.0_TH and CUB2.0_EMP.
+The empirical relation produces somewhat faster v_p in the uppermost mantle than the thermoelastic conversion.